-WHEREAS, each policy was evaluated and assigned to the appropriate Board Committee for oversight of the monitoring process; and

-WHEREAS, the Board's System Management and Nuclear Oversight Committee (the "Committee") is responsible for evaluating Board Policy SD-4: Reliability on an annual basis.
-The Committee has reviewed the SD-4: Reliability Monitoring Report and finds OPPD to be sufficiently in compliance with the policy as stated.
+- a.
+The first set of Board policies was approved by the Board on July 16, 2015.
+A second set of Board policies was approved by the Board on October 15, 2015. - b.
+Each policy was evaluated and assigned to the appropriate Board Committee for oversight of the monitoring process. - c.
+The System Management and Nuclear Oversight Committee is responsible for evaluating Board Policy SD-4: Reliability. - d.
+The System Management and Nuclear Oversight Committee has reviewed the SD-4: Reliability Monitoring Report and is recommending that OPPD be found to be sufficiently in compliance with the policy as stated.